vsu/foo-dsp-bfir/README.markdown

     DIR <dir path>    list directory
     CLOSE             close client connection

+Command-specific notes:

 Setting the filename to "?" (without quotes) indicates no file and resets metadata and file level.

-The directory listing returns a concatenated string with items delimited by "|" (without quotes).
-The first item is the full path to the directory.
-Items are file/directory names only without the path.
-Directories are prefixed with ":" (without quotes) and sorted first.
+The directory listing returns a JSON string with directory information.
 If the directory path argument is omitted, the default directory (the application path) is used.

 Compilation